 Well, the move is done.
 Almost.
 We don’t close on our old house until Wednesday so of course there are a handful of little things that we still need to run over and grab and have it cleaned.
 But the big heavy lifting is behind us.
 Now we just get to unpack!
+I’m going to need a whole other Banana Split Pie just to get me through that!

 I can’t sugar coat it and say it was all fun.
 The experience of moving with kids, while working on a big project, and trying to maintain the blog was pretty stressful.
 It felt like a very drawn out process, as the time between buying the house and closing on it was over two months.
 It has felt like our life has been in this in-between phase of not being settled in anywhere.
 It’s hard to explain but I’m glad that’s pretty much behind us.